FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    This command will launch a :ref:`GUI viewer <pypeit_chk_edges>` to display the combined trace image along with a sobel-filtered version used to identify illumination discontinuities in the spatial direction (see figure below).
-For DeVeny data, it should identify a single, wide slit with a (spatial ID) approximately half the spatial extent of the CCD image (mid-200s for spatially unbinned data).
+For DeVeny data, it should identify a single, wide longslit with a (spatial ID) approximately half the spatial extent of the CCD image (mid-200s for spatially unbinned data).
 The exact number will vary from grating to grating due to differing small roll angles about the dispersion